 For many serial crystallography micro-crystallization optimizations, Step 2 will be the starting point.
 The protein of interest will have already been crystallized for cryo-crystallography and the crystallization protocol will now need transforming to create micro-crystal slurries.
 This protocol has only used 96-well vapor diffusion plates to perform the transformation to batch since vapor diffusion is the crystallization method used by 95 % of PDB entries26.
 The protocol has avoided moving into microbatch34, 35, 37 since this transition might still incur a similar optimization.
 This is not to say that this protocol can only be done in vapor diffusion plates.
 All of the steps presented, would also work in microbatch if this was the original crystallization method.

 To asses the crystallization of endothiapepsin in the chosen condition, a morphogram – or a rough phase diagram – was created.
 The purpose of the morphogram experiment is threefold.
 Firstly, an analysis of the morphogram is of great utility when assessing scaling routes in Step 3 – Scaling.
-Secondly, the morphogram acts as an optimization tool, helping to discover vapor diffusion conditions that give rise to crystals via batch, i.e. rapidly appearing crystals (< 24 h).
+Secondly, the morphogram acts as an optimization tool, helping to discover vapor diffusion conditions that give rise to crystals via batch, i.e., rapidly appearing crystals (< 24 h).
 Thirdly, if crystals have not appeared rapidly, an analysis of the seeded drops can give the crystallographer an idea of the approximate location of the current condition on the phase diagram.
 For example, if the seeded conditions give crystals but the unseeded do not, those conditions are likely to be in the metastable region.

 The morphogram experiment of endothiapepsin was performed based on the 0.1 M TRIS-HCl pH 7.0, 0.15 M MgCl2, 20 % (w/v) PEG 6,000 condition.
 The protein and PEG concentrations were varied from 100 to 12.5 mg/mL and 5 to 40 % (w/v), respectively.
 The drops were analyzed and results plotted using the worksheet provided (Figure 6A).